 - beer - 110 liters.

-Note that there is no distinction between brands and/or quality - 60 liters of sparkling wine may be Dom Pérignon’s finest vintage, or the cheapest plonk you grabbed in a German discount supermarket.
+Note that there is no distinction between brands and/or quality - 60 liters of sparkling wine may be Dom Pérignon’s finest vintage or the cheapest wine at the discount supermarket.

 However, a distinction is being made as to the origin of cigarettes - a maximum of 300 cigarettes purchased in Bulgaria, Croatia, Hungary, Latvia, Lithuania, or Romania may be imported.
 County of origin is determined by the tax stamp on the pack itself.
-That means, if you bought the cheap East European cigarettes bought at a German or Austrian market (an illegal trade in itself) do not magically qualify as German or Austrian cigarettes for import purposes.
+That means, if you bought the cheap East European cigarettes a German or Austrian market (an illegal trade in itself), they do not magically qualify as German or Austrian cigarettes for import purposes.
 The country of origin is what matters here.